leosdad/ft-slot-machine/README.md

-# fischertechnik / Arduino Mega pinball
+# fischertechnik / Arduino Mega slots

 Heavily inspired by [Hypervisual Century](http://hypervisual.com/century/), an old software pinball game that I developed as a demo for my company back in 1998.
 In fact the symbol graphics are still the same.